liam-strand/liam-strand.github.io/_posts/2022-07-17-dad-hospital.markdown

 On another note, Mom had the idea to send me to Nantucket to pick up some items that were going to be needed for a longish-term stay in Boston, and to take care of buttoning up the house.
 Since Mom and Dad left so suddenly on Tuesday, the house was not in a stable state (dirty clothes, dishes, perishable food, etc.), and Bela needed a check-in to make sure everything was in order with her.

 Julia came along with me to help out and to provide moral support.
-They ended up returning to Boston on Monday, after the usual travel complications, complete with phone-calls to JetBlue and Cape Air.
+We ended up returning to Boston on Monday, after the usual travel complications, complete with phone-calls to JetBlue and Cape Air.